bitcoin4cashqc/telegram_forwarder/README.md

 Edit the line in the script:
 TOKEN = "YOUR_BOT_TOKEN"

 ### 3. Get the Group or Channel ID
 To get the group or channel ID:
-1. **Add the bot to the group or channel** where you want to forward messages.
-2. In the group or channel, send the command: `/get_group_id`
-3. The bot will respond with the group's or channel's ID, which you can then use to update the forwarding logic.

-### 4. Get the Topic ID (for Supergroups with Topics)
-To get the ID of a particular topic within a supergroup:
-1. Go to the desired topic within the supergroup.
-2. In the topic, send the command: `/get_group_id`
-3. The bot will respond with both the group ID and the **Topic ID** (`message_thread_id`).
-The topic ID will allow the bot to forward messages specifically to this topic.

-### 5. Edit the `TARGET_GROUPS` in the Code
-Once you have the group, channel, and topic IDs, edit the `TARGET_GROUPS` list in the script to include them.

-For example:

-Apologies for the confusion!
-Here is the corrected README.md in plain markdown that will work correctly when rendered on GitHub:

-markdown
-Copy code
-# Telegram Bot for Forwarding Messages

-This bot forwards messages from specified channels, groups, or supergroups to other target groups or channels.
-It also provides the functionality to get the IDs for groups, channels, and topics within supergroups.

-## Features
-- Automatically forwards messages from allowed users in specified groups or channels.
-- Retrieves and displays the group, channel, or topic ID when requested.
-- Supports forwarding messages to specific topics within supergroups.

-## Requirements

-1. Python 3.7 or higher
-2. Install dependencies: `pip install -r requirements.txt`

-## How to Set Up

-### 1. Create a Bot using BotFather
-1. Open Telegram and search for the `@BotFather` bot.
-2. Send the `/newbot` command and follow the instructions to create a new bot.
-3. BotFather will provide you with an API token for your bot.
-Save this token, as it will be needed in the code.

-### 2. Configure the Bot Token
-In the provided Python script, replace the placeholder token with the token received from BotFather.

-Edit the line in the script:
-TOKEN = "YOUR_BOT_TOKEN"

-vbnet
-Copy code

-### 3. Get the Group or Channel ID
-To get the group or channel ID: